 These emergency response exercises change yearly and may include several departments from across the campus.

 Every other Friday at 12:00 PM, Knox County Emergency Management performs a test of the Village of Gambier tornado siren.
 This test is performed bi-weekly during the calendar year.
 The tornado siren is located near the Kenyon Inn parking lot.
-The Office of Campus Safety will annually publicize Kenyon College emergency response and evacuation procedures by email to the College community during Fire Safety Awareness Month in October.
+The Office of Campus Safety will annually publicize Kenyon College emergency response and evacuation procedures by email to the College community during Fire Safety Awareness Month in October and is not in conjunction with a test or drill.